nonplayer/hammercrawl/hc_core_player_3_rules.md

 That's the basic breakdown of the core mechanic.
 All other concepts of the rules are explained in greater detail below.

-## Advantages and Disadvantages (aka adds, disadds, and 'vantages)
+## Beans, Boons and Banes

-HAMMERCRAWL! uses a system of **Advantages** (aka "adds") and **Disadvantages** (aka "disadds") as its preferred method for approximating various affects that can affect a character's ability to succeed at standard tasks.
-Adds give the character bonus dice to add to their roll totals, while disadds similarly give them penalty dice to subtract from their roll totals.
-Adds and disadds cancel each other out one for one, and are also cumulative to a limit of six (6) total net adds or disadds.
-For example, if a PC is attempting a roll in which they have three disadds and one add, then their net total is two disadds.
+HAMMERCRAWL! uses a system of **Boons** and **Banes** (sometimes collectively referred to as **Beans**) as its preferred method for approximating various affects that can affect a character's ability to succeed at standard tasks.
+Boons give the character bonus dice to add to their roll totals, while Banes similarly give them penalty dice to subtract from their roll totals.
+Boons and Banes cancel each other out one for one, and are also cumulative to a limit of six (6) total net Boons or Banes.
+For example, if a PC is attempting a roll in which they have three Banes and one add, then their net total is two Banes.

-With net advantages, the character rolls an extra die (called the **'vantage die**) during the check, adding its result to the base die's total.
-Similarly with net disadvantages, the character rolls an extra die but instead *subtracts* its result from the total.
-The size of the 'vantage die depends on the net total of applicable 'vantages.
-With one (1) net 'vantage, the die is a d4.
-With two (2) it's a d6, three (3) get a d8, four (4) get a d10, and five (5) get a d12, ending with six (6) or more total net 'vantages getting an entire d20.
-Any net 'vantages over six are ignored.
+With net Boons, the character rolls an extra die (called the **Bean die**) during the check, adding its result to the base die's total.
+Similarly with net Banes, the character rolls an extra die but instead *subtracts* its result from the total.
+The size of the Bean die depends on the net total of applicable Beans.
+With one (1) net Bean, the die is a d4.
+With two (2) it's a d6, three (3) get a d8, four (4) get a d10, and five (5) get a d12, ending with six (6) or more total net Beans getting an entire d20.
+Any net Beans over six are ignored.

-'Vantages as described here apply to all possible dice rolls, including d20 checks and d100 checks.
+Beans as described here apply to all possible dice rolls, including d20 checks and d100 checks.
 In all cases, the effects are the same as detailed above, using a d4 through d20 additive or subtractive modifier die.

 # The Rest of the Mechanics, Alphabetized